atifaziz/pie.ps/README.md

 - Download and install pip.

-- New since version 1.4, if there is a `pie-requirement-files.txt` found then it will run `pip install -r FILE` for each requirements file name (replacing `FILE`) listed on a separate line.
+- New since version 1.4, if there is a `requirements-files.txt` found then it will run `pip install -r FILE` for each requirements file name (replacing `FILE`) listed on a separate line.
 Each requirement file is processed in the listed order.
-If `pie-requirement-files.txt` does not exist but `requirement.txt` is found (or using a version older than 1.4), then it will run: `pip install -r requirements.txt`
+If `requirements-files.txt` does not exist but `requirement.txt` is found (or using a version older than 1.4), then it will run: `pip install -r requirements.txt`